reifyhealth/specmonstah/README.md

   (create-like! {:user-id (:id user-3) :post-id (:id p)}))
 ```

-Call me crazy, but I think `(insert {:like [[3]]})` is
+Call me crazy, but I think `(insert {:like [[3]]})` is better.
+The
-better.
-The Specmonstah DSL clearly communicates what's important
+Specmonstah DSL clearly communicates what's important about the
-about the scenario you're trying to test.
-It elimiinates all the
+scenario you're trying to test.
+It elimiinates all the visual noise
-visual noise that results from having to type out all the record
-foreign key relationships.
+that results from having to type out the foreign key relationships.

 ## I know this README is hella long but read this part at least